 Access News

 Below you will find information on some specific access issues in places that are popular with Challengers.
 The nature of the Event and the remote terrain encountered means it cannot be comprehensive and is it is often difficult to access up to date information.
 You therefore need to be prepared to encounter missing bridges etc along the way.
 If you know of any access issues that you think should be included or have any updates on issues mentioned please contact the Co-ordinators.
 You can see this information on an interactive map.
-Thanks to Mick Blackburn for producing it.

 If you have any information regarding access issues (missing or newly built bridges, locked gates, restricted access etc) that isn’t included in the list below please click here and complete a Vetters information form.